pzeina/5g-bv-storm/README.md

 Do not forget to set it back to 1 for the other scenarios.

+# Results
+Results from our experiments are given in `5g-bv-storm/results`.

+In `5g-bv-storm/results/analysis` you can find graphs generated from these results using the script `5g-bv-storm/src/post_analysis.py`.

 # Running into issues?
 The manifest files are not working?
 Please see the [Network Research Group UW's FAQ](Fhttps://github.com/nrg-uw/5g-manifests/blob/main/FAQ.md).